Jalta, Jalta

 Jalta, Jalta is a Croatian musical from 1971.
 Libretto for the musical was written by Milan Grgić, and the director is Vlado Štefančić.
-Author of the music is the Croatian composer Alfi Kabiljo.
+The author of the music is the Croatian composer Alfi Kabiljo.
 First performance was on 28 December 1971 in Zagreb at the theatre Komedija.

 Plot

 The musical takes place in Yalta, Ukraine, during the Yalta Conference, while Winston Churchill, Joseph Stalin and Franklin Roosevelt were dividing the world.
 Three valets have arrived to Yalta with them: the Russian, Griša; the American, Larry; and the British, Stanley.
 They were in charge of guarding and airing out of laundry for the Big Three.

 The valets are all placed in the old Aramovski villa, in which the housekeeper Nina Filipovna takes care that everybody lives in friendship and unity.
 They, too, start to discuss the dividing of the world, and maybe they would succeed if there wasn't for the "Green Meadow", a small piece of land in the Antarctic of which the Big Three are completely oblivious.

 In the meantime, the generals and delegates attending the conference start to notice strange things on the great map of the world located in the recreation room.
 A mysterious green spot is forming in the Antarctic.
 All the generals and delegates become upset.

 There is a silent war among the valets.
 They keep getting into conflicts over everything.
 Nina tries to be the mediator of the group.
 She splits everything to three equal parts, even a branch they use to dry their clothes.
 But, open conflict develops among the valets because of that branch.
 Griša, unbeknownst to the others, starts hanging his clothes all over the whole branch.
 The others catch him red-handed and a big fight ensues.
-There is a danger that all of the valets will leave the villa.
+There is a danger that all the valets will leave the villa.
 So, Nina intervenes.
 She decides to be gentle to each and every one of them.
 However, it is discovered that she is gentle only with Larry and Stanley.
 Griša is infuriated.
 He was betrayed.
 Open conflict ensues among the valets.
 A duel.